Kidnapping of Tanya Nicole Kach: Adaptation

 On Saturday June 8, 2024, Lifetime aired a TV movie called The Girl Locked Upstairs: The Tanya Kach Story starring Jordyn Ashley Olson as Tanya Kach and Robert Baker as Tom Hose.
 Elizabeth Smart serves as an executive producer.

+Other Media

+The kidnapping was covered in 2023 on the TV series People Magazine Investigates in the episode "Held Captive: The Disappearance of Tanya Kach."